BEROCHLU/sakata/README.md

 To use this program, follow these steps:

 1. **Install prerequisites**:
-   - Python: Required programming language.
+   - Python 3
-   - Node.js 16: JavaScript runtime environment.
+   - Node.js 16
-   - MinGW-w64 (optional): For users who want to use GCC with MinGW, a link is provided for setup instructions.
-An alternate source is recommended due to potential download issues with the installer.
+   - MinGW-w64 (optional): For users who want to use GCC with MinGW.
+      [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setup MinGW.
+But an [another link](https://winlibs.com/) is recommended due to error `the file has been downloaded incorrectly`.
+   - brain.js (optional): A GPU accelerated library for Neural Networks written in JavaScript.

 2. **Install packages**:
-   - Use `pip install -r requirements.txt` to install Python dependencies.
+   - `pip install -r requirements.txt` to install Python dependencies.
-   - Use `npm install --omit=dev` to install Node.js dependencies without the development packages.
+   - `npm install --omit=dev` to install Node.js dependencies without the development packages.

 3. **Run scripts**:
-   - Execute `npm run cooking` to presumably prepare the data.
+   - `npm run cooking` to presumably prepare the data.
-   - Run `npm run main+add` to start the main process along with batch operations.
+   - `npm run main+add` to run main.js and append the results.
-   - Use `npm run plot-single` to visualize the results.
+   - `npm run plot-single` to visualize the results.

+4. **If you succeed optional install, you can try this**
+   - `npm run O2+add` to run cdevice.c and append the results.
+   - `npm run sakata` to run braindevide.js which depend on brain.js.

 # Note